LRClarke/LRClarke.github.io/index.md

 <img src="images/dromeosaurs.png?raw=true"/>
 Paleoart is mostly interpretation based on scientific knowledge from fossil evidence and present day animal traits.
 These of some of my interpretations of Deinonychus.
 Deinonychus probably did not have a crest, but I took some artistic liberty.
-With my undergraduate emphasis in Eduaction and Interpretaion my goal is to show to the public a more accurate portrayal of the non-avian dinosaurs.
+I have a dedication for education and interpretation to correct popular belief and misconceptions.
+My goal is to show to the public a more accurate portrayal of the non-avian dinosaurs, being animals and not godzilla-esque monsters.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>